-On February 14, 2019, Wall Street bank J.P.
-Morgan announced the launch of a blockchain-powered digital currency called JPM Coin, which is pegged to the US dollar.
+Wall Street bank J.P.
+Morgan Chase announced in February of 2019 that it would be launching a blockchain-powered digital currency called JPM Coin, a stablecoin that has its value pegged to the U.S. dollar.

 What Is JPM Coin?

-In a press release, Umar Farooq, Head of Digital Treasury Services and Blockchain at J.P.
+A press release from Umar Farooq, Head of Digital Treasury Services and Blockchain at J.P.
 Morgan, defined the JPM coin as “a digital coin designed to make instantaneous payments using blockchain technology.”

-Through the use of blockchain technology, the JPM Coin is designed to enable the fast transfer of value between parties that hold accounts in the bank.
+JPM Coin is designed to enable the instantaneous transfer of value between parties that hold accounts in the bank.
 The JPM Coin is a stablecoin pegged 1:1 to the US dollar.

 “Exchanging value, such as money, between different parties over a blockchain requires a digital currency, so we created the JPM Coin,” Farooq added.